QwikDev/qwik/CONTRIBUTING.md

     -t qwik-container
 ```

-## Alternative way
+#### Locally installed tools

-If you're not able to use the dev container, follow these instructions:
+If you're not able to use the dev container, make sure you have NodeJS v18+ installed, as well as `pnpm`.

-### Installation

-> These are for a full build that includes Rust binaries.
+Furthermore, to build the optimizer you optionally need Rust.

 1. Make sure [Rust](https://www.rust-lang.org/tools/install) is installed.
 2. Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) with `cargo install wasm-pack` .